 - 4. Input the FTP server address.

 - 5. Select Upgrade to begin update process.

-- 6. After the system firmware has been update, your DVR will automatically reboot.
+- 6. After the system firmware has been update, reboot the DVR.

 Note: If the DVR fails to update, please contact your system supplier for further assistance.

 Restoring Default Settings